kittynode/kittynode/README.md

 # kittynode

-A tool for managing decentralized node infrastructure at home.
+A tool for managing decentralized node infrastructure.

 ## Contributing

 Kittynode is open to everyone.
-For contributing information see [`docs/contributing.md`](docs/contributing.md).
+For contributing information see [`CONTRIBUTING.md`](CONTRIBUTING.md).